Reviews You Can Rely On

 Credit: Jason Peters

-A pair of fairly difficult prints followed but the Creality CR-10S Pro V2 handled them quite well.
-It made an articulated platform jack with a very smooth action and the print-in-place mechanisms broke apart freely but there was a small amount of Z-shift and some sloppy bridging towards the top.
-The hollow cube didn't show much stringing or wobble but there were some slight sags in the bridges.
-We only printed these models in PLA, since we were struggling to get successful prints in ABS.
+A pair of fairly difficult prints followed, but the Creality CR-10S Pro V2 handled them quite well.
+It made an articulated platform jack with a very smooth action, and the print-in-place mechanisms broke apart freely, but there was a small amount of Z-shift and some sloppy bridging towards the top.
+The hollow cube we printed didn't show much stringing or wobble, but we saw some slight sags in the bridges.

 creality 3d cr-10s pro v2 - the wireframe cube showed little retraction issues and the...